galaxyproject/iwc/best_practices/running_workflows.md

 - Parameter settings, especially those rarely changed from defaults
 - And lots of surprising things, in case you delete the history

-## Citing
-### Cite Galaxy project and all the important tools

-This helps Galaxy and tool developers with funding the tools that you rely on.

-Include tool versions in citations.

-TODO: expand this.

 ## Running different workflow versions
 ### Check the workflow version before running it.